djdt/spcal/docs/source/background/thresholds.rst

     The single-ion areas of two ICP-ToF instruments, and log-normal fits.

 To convert these values into counts the detector is calibrated to determine the SIA, typically by analysing a very low concentration sample, i.e. one that is likely to only produce single-ion events.
-Multiple aquistions of raw data from the detector are summed and then normalised to approxmate the signal produced for 1 ion (count) by dividing by the mean of the recorded SIA.
+Multiple acquisitions of raw data from the detector are summed and then normalised to approximate the signal produced for 1 ion (count) by dividing by the mean of the recorded SIA.

 Compound-Poisson sampling must be used to accurately determine a :term:`detection threshold` for spICP-ToF, ideally of the actual SIA of the instrument [3]_ .
 In SPCal, this can be performed by brute force simulation or by using a log-normal approximation of the SIA.